trisha751/Software-Testing/README.md

 - Host a web application on web server and access it from client machines
 - Test the connectivity of whole network
 - Test the hosted web application

+Read more about the project here: Project Report